djlisko01/recycle-ai/README.md

 Team 3 - Daniel Lisko, Matthew Vargas, Michael Chang, Semaa Amin, and Yvette Green

 ## Project Description
-Image Classification
+Image Classification with Jetson Nano coupled with Output from Arduino
- - captures an image of a piece of garbage
+ - Inspiration came from the confusion of users properly disposing of waste
- - classifies the image as trash for landfill or a recyclable item
+ - Help reduce the manual intervention of disposing of different categories of waste
- - saves the data
+ - Personal vs. Commercial
- - sends a tweet with the result
+  - distributed prototypes at every waste bin can help crowdsource model improvement.
+The same model can help automate robotics sorting at large disposal facilities

 ![Website Screenshot](https://github.com/greeny90/recycle-ai/blob/main/logo.png)